Quadruple-track railway: Examples

-Europe

 Belgium

 Several lines radiating from Brussels are quadrupled, for instance the Ghent-Ostend line as far as Essene-Lombeek.
 Further quadrupling has recently been carried out as part of the development of the Brussels Regional Express Network.
 The building of high-speed lines has also led to quadrupling - for instance the HSL 2 high-speed line between Brussels and Cologne runs inside the local lines as far as Leuven.
 Meanwhile since 1934 Brussels and Antwerp have been connected by two separate pairs of double track.
 Fast trains normally use line 25, while line 27 serves slow trains.
 In places they run parallel, but at times diverge and cross over each other.

 Denmark

 There are two places in Denmark with four tracks: